mlcommons/ck/cm-mlops/script/app-mlperf-inference-vision-reference/README.md

 --env.CM_LOADGEN_MODE=performance \
 --env.CM_LOADGEN_SCENARIO=Offline
 ```
-Rensorflow backend is currently not supported by the reference implementation.
+Tensorflow backend is currently not supported by the reference implementation.